Ƒ

 Lowercase F with a hook in regular type on the left and in italic on the right, the florin sign is always in italic.

-The letter F with hook (uppercase Ƒ, lowercase: ƒ) is a letter of the Latin script, based on the italic form of f; or on its regular form with a descender hook added.
-A very similar-looking letter, (a dotless j with a hook and a horizontal stroke), is used in the IPA for a voiced palatal implosive.
+The letter F with hook (uppercase Ƒ, lowercase: ƒ) is a letter of the Latin script based on the letters F and f with a descender hook added.
+The italic form of the lowercase letter is used as a florin symbol.
+A similar-looking letter, (a turned f ɟ for a voiced palatal with an implosive hook), is used in the IPA for a voiced palatal implosive.